andyatkinson/andyatkinson.github.io/_posts/2023-07-27-partitioning-growing-practice.md

 The diagram below visualizes how a partitioned table becomes a "parent" that has children tables.
 In our case, there is a child table per month of data since we used `RANGE` partitioning, with 1 month of time as boundaries.

-There is one partition being actively written to, which is shown as bolded below.
+There's one partition being actively written to, which is shown in bold below.
 For this example, the bold active partition would be the current month.

 PostgreSQL routes `INSERT` statements to the current month based on the partition boundaries.
 Partitions for future months are created in advance and are shown below as a dashed line.